 Chapter Five

-Paul Ann was a model by profession.
-She was tall with on second look substantial musculature.
+Paul Ann modeled athletic ware.
+She had a robust physique.
+A warrior princess.
 She mentioned that in high school she had a reputation for beating people up.
-I paid it little thought at the time.
+Harry paid it little thought at the time.

 “I like clothes.
 Men buy me clothes and it makes me happy” she laughed.